 Wrapping up our discussion, commercial camera drones come in all different kinds of ranges.
 It depends on your budget and use case which drone is best suitable for you.

 If you are a beginner pilot and only want some fun flying, you can go for the toy category drones you can control with your smartphone and only have a range of 50 to 100 meters.

-If you are a serious photographer or a professional drone pilot, you can benefit from high range drones of DJI like the Mavic Pro and Phantom series with flight ranges as long as 10 kilometers with the new Ocusync 2.0 data link.
+If you are a serious photographer or a professional drone pilot, you can benefit from high range drones of DJI like the Mavic Air 2 and Mavic 3 with flight ranges as long as 10 kilometers with the new Ocusync 2.0 data link.

 It’s important to check your county’s drone laws for compliance.
 For example, in the UK, your drone has to be in a visual line of sight (VLOS) at all times during the flight.
 Such regulations will determine how long you can go instead of your drone’s technological prowess.

 Related Reads: Ryze Tello Drone Review – Intel & DJI just had a baby & its cute

 You are awesome Ahmed, Thank you for sharing your vast knowledge.
 I am the new owner of a Dji mini 2 and am also brand new to flying drones so I love reading all your advice, THANK YOU!